Big D: Started in radio when he was 14 years old at a 1000-watt Christian

 His first country radio experience was when he was 19 in Billings, Montana, where he fell in love with the country lifestyle.

-He also met my wife Kathy in Billings.
+He also met his wife Kathy in Billings.
 They have two sons, Zak and Gunner.

 Something that you may be surprised to learn; In high school he was an Exchange Student, and spent time in Russia...before the wall fell....when it was still Communist!
 Talk about crazy!
 Seeing that, and the way that the poor people of Russia lived and suffered under that regime really helps solidify his love for the Good 'Ol USA.

-Bubba: He was 14 years old when he became a disc jockey at the local radio
+Bubba: Was 14 years old when he became a disc jockey at the local radio

 station in his hometown of Houma, La.

 Ever the nomad at heart, he went on to use radio to travel the world and worked at stations in places such as Guam and Tokyo.
 While working in those cities, He was able to travel extensively to countries & cities in Asia, Australia, and the South Pacific.
 Eventually, he became homesick and returned to the U.S.......Trust him, it happens to anyone who lives overseas for too long.
 You NEED America!

 Some of the other cities on his radio resume', are: Saginaw and Detroit, Michigan, Nashville, El Paso, Texas.
 He also had radio stints in various formats from Talk Radio and Hip-Hop, to Rock & Classic Rock in places like Reno, Nevada, Miami, Florida, New Orleans and Baton Rouge, Louisiana.